swcarpentry/training-course/_submissions/round-04/1/2013-03-28-concept-map-conditional-statements-python.md

 ---
 [<img class="alignnone size-medium wp-image-1965" alt="concept-map-conditional-statements-1" src="http://files.software-carpentry.org/training-course/2013/03/concept-map-conditional-statements-1-300x225.png" width="300" height="225" />][1]
 I designed my concept map by trying to answer the following two questions:
-1) What would I want to teach someone new to Python before introducing them to an &#8220;if&#8221; statement?
+1) What would I want to teach someone new to Python before introducing them to an "if" statement?
-2) Once s/he understands an &#8220;if&#8221; statement, what would I need to cover such that s/he could write a script with complicated flow control?
+2) Once s/he understands an "if" statement, what would I need to cover such that s/he could write a script with complicated flow control?
 Thus, I have bolded the main stepping stones that I followed.
 Please let me know how I can improve it.
 Thanks!

 **Added descriptions of links:**